 “You’d have to ask him.
 But then … I mean ... they’d know we were here.”

 “We wouldn’t say anything.
 It’d just be like, ‘Hey, what’s up guys, heard the music down the street and I’ve got this fucking amazing bottle of scotch, it was a gift from some Johns Hopkins trustees but nobody else around here seems to understand what that signifies, but, uh … how about you?’”

 “Very sweet of you to offer, Evan.
 But we weren’t invited.
 We wouldn’t want to make a scene.”

 “No, it’s okay, Mrs. Dr. Cass.
 I mean … you're helping us out big and everything.”

-“No, forget it, she’s right.
-Step back, let’s get a look at that wound again.
+“She’s right.
+Forget it.
+And step back, let’s get a look at that wound again.
 Whoa, shit ...”

 “I mean, you almost fell over just now, and you look kind of … upset?”

 “I’m fine.
 Just, uh … grab those scissors.
-And give me a prognosis.
-Honestly, everything went a little soft on me about ten minutes ago.”
+And tell me what you see.
+Honestly, everything went a little soft on me ten minutes ago.”

 “I think it might actually look ... okay?”

 “Let me see … uh, errmm, yeahhhh, pretty good.
-I mean, I wouldn’t stake your future adult happiness on a fashion career or anything, but you can at least say you saved your brother’s arm.”
+I mean, I wouldn’t put your inheritance into starting a fashion house or anything, but you can at least say you saved your brother’s arm.”